What You Need To Know About Intermittent Fasting

 If you wish to cinch your waist, tone up your bat wings, blast away the muffin top – our fitness app was created to cater to all your needs!
 BetterMe won’t give excess weight a chance!

 Green tea is one of the most favorite drinks worldwide, being a runner-up after water.
 It is low in calories yet tasty and healthy.
-There are merely 2.5 calories in a cup of green tea, which makes it a great choice during a fast (14).
-Nonetheless, it proves to cope with a person’s hunger on a fast successfully (13).
-Green tea is also quite nutritious, as it contains proteins, amino acids, carbohydrates, lipids, xanthic bases, pigments, minerals, and vitamins B, C, and E. No wonder that this drink is widely used as a therapeutic means, in the traditional Chinese medicine in particular (2).
+There are merely 2.5 calories in a cup of green tea, which makes it a great choice during a fast (14). .
+Green tea is also quite nutritious, as it contains proteins, amino acids, carbohydrates, lipids, xanthic bases, pigments, minerals, and vitamins B, C, and E. This drink is also widely used and praised as a therapeutic means, in the traditional Chinese medicine in particular (2).